opensourcedesign/opensourcedesign.github.io/workers/job-submit/README.md

 Maintainer merges PR → GitHub Action → GET /lookup?pr=<n> → email submitter via SMTP
 ```

+The notification is a branded HTML email (plain-text alternative included) and
+links directly to the published page: the workflow resolves the job/event
+permalink — or the resource's category anchor on `/resources/links/` — from
+the merged PR's files via `.github/scripts/published-url.mjs`, falling back to
+the section list URL if resolution fails.

 Everything fits comfortably in the free tiers (Workers 100k req/day, KV 100k
 reads + 1k writes/day, Turnstile unlimited, Actions free on public repos) for the
 expected ~10 submissions/month. **Cost: $0.**